-As we age, our middle thickens and tiny pieces of fabric around our waist does not look so great on many of our middle age bodies!
-So, we got rid of the belt and the dress looked a million times better on her.
+As we age, our middle thickens, and tiny pieces of fabric around our waist do not look so great on many of our middle-age bodies!
+So, we got rid of the belt, and the dress looked a million times better on her.

 Next, she felt she needed a top or sweater to wear over the dress to hide her arms.
 I took one look at her arms and said, “Be proud of your arms!
 They look fine!”
 Sometimes we are too hard on ourselves!

 However, she did want to get a sweater since the evenings are starting to get cool back east.
 The neckline on this dress is wider than normal, so not every sweater will work.

 - Find a sweater that is not too long, best if it is shorter.

 - Make sure to take the dress with you when you shop to try it with the sweater.

 - Make sure the sweater is a thin fabric and does not compete with the neckline.

 - Find a pair of nude shoes to go with the dress.

 - Do not try to wear a necklace with this type of dress.
 Instead, just wear earrings and a cuff-style bracelet.

 It ended up finding a sweater and ended up with a new suit, instead of for the wedding.
 The bottom line is, when buying a dress on sale, make sure you LOVE it!